Smith & Wesson M&P 340 Revolver: Reason for CCW Advocates to Go Retro

 For years law enforcement professionals and everyday citizens have adopted the use of a backup gun.
 This gun can be brought into action in the case of having to arm a teammate, in the case of a primary gun’s failure, or can be utilized instead of a reload.
 Simply stated, this back up can be brought into action if the primary has been lost or taken or when more than one gun is required.
 By the way, Mr. Yeager teaches a Back Up Gun class too.

-Let’s be clear though; there’s a reason people refer to handguns like the M&P 340 as get-off-me guns or bad-breath guns.
-They aren’t designed for extended range target use.
+Let’s be clear, though; there’s a reason people refer to handguns like the M&P 340 as get-off-me guns or bad-breath guns.
+They aren’t designed for extended-range target use.
 Sure, some masters can wow a crowd, but even they could enhance the wow factor with a longer barrel and sight radius.

 I will say, whatever you carry, don’t be lulled into a naive sense of security.
 Test yourself and be honest with yourself about your capabilities with the weapon you choose to have on your person.
 These little guns have a particular and useful purpose.
-They have fantastic build quality, incredible simplicity, and they can’t be pressed out of battery when pressed against an assailant’s torso.
+They have fantastic build quality and incredible simplicity, and they can’t be pressed out of battery when pressed against an assailant’s torso.
 They are a go-with-you-anywhere gun, and for that, I love the type.

 Smith & Wesson M&P 340 Revolver Wood Pile